 A few key findings

-- Entries across all subjects saw a fall in the proportion of entries achieving A* or A grades from 2021 with an associated rise in the proportion of D grades
+- While entries across all subjects saw a fall in the proportion of entries achieving A* or A grades from 2022, these proportions remained above 2019 levels.

 - At 28.3%, further maths had the highest proportion of entries receiving an A* grade.
 However, this had fallen by 11.4% from 39.7% in 2022.

 - Modern foreign languages also had a strong performance, with more than 10% of entries achieving an A* grade in Spanish, French, German and Other Modern Languages.

 - In contrast, just 2.4% of entries in English Language achieved an A* and over a third (35.0%) achieved a D.